CS 725/825 Computer Networks, IT 725 Network Technology

 2. Why is a site served using HTTPS not guaranteed to be "secure" or "legit"?

-3. What additional steps do you have to make to ascertain legitimacy of a site served using HTTPS?
+3. What additional steps do you have to make to ascertain the legitimacy of a site served using HTTPS?

 4. Outline how one would set up a malicious site that would be considered "secure" or "legit" based on the UNH Cybersecurity Training?